How well do you know your business? Do you know how well you’re doing? What your costs are? How happy your customers are? How happy your staff are?

 Pivot Tables and Pivot Charts gives us the facility to quiz our data in many different ways, and to place those summaries right next to each other.
 It allows you to transform that data with a few simple clicks – and it can become quite intoxicating to realise what control you can finally take of all this data!

 But rather than be proved right, how much more exciting is it to be proved wrong?
 The biggest thrill I’ve had discovering Pivot Tables was when a simple Pivot Table proved that something I believed to be a “fact” about a course we ran was completely wrong.
 That was fantastic!
 This data, honed down to useful information, had told me something that completely changed my understanding of a part of our business that I was meant to be the expert in!

 So why is being wrong so right?
 Often, you might be delving into this data because your organisation wants to make more, spend less, be quicker, be bigger – so finding out where you’re wrong is a great place to start.
 Challenge those assumptions, find the hidden stories and then share them with the rest of your organisation with some wonderfully informative Pivot Tables, Pivot Charts, and Dashboards.

 Want to learn how to create Pivot Tables and Pivot Charts, and start to discover the Information behind your Data?
 Check out our brand new, one-day intensive Excel course – Excel Pivot Tables: From Data to Dashboard.
-It’s next run at Happy in Aldgate on 26th July, or we can host it as a private group for three or more learners at your workplace.
+It’s next run at Happy in Aldgate on 18th January or 9th May, or we can host it as a private group for three or more learners at your workplace.